Dmondes/final_proj_visa/.github/README.md

 2. Sets up Docker Buildx
 3. Builds the Docker image to verify it builds successfully

 ### Continuous Deployment (CD)

-The CD workflow (`cd.yml`) runs on each push to the main branch and can also be triggered manually.
+The CD workflow (`cd.yml`) runs on each push to the main branch.
 It:

 1. Checks out the code
 2. Sets up Docker Buildx
 3. Installs the Railway CLI
-4. Logs in to Railway using the stored token
+4. Deploys the application to Railway
-5. Deploys the application to Railway
+CD is a bit redundant due to Railway's auto-deployment.

 ## Required Secrets